Minimum Wage Mirror Calculator

 What moves the number most

 The result responds to Hourly Rate, Hours per Week, and Global Average Hourly Wage (for comparison).
 Not every input has equal weight.
-Flip one at a time toward extreme values to feel which ones move the needle most for your situation.
+Adjusting one input at a time toward extreme values shows which ones move the result most.

 The formula behind this